How Does Alcohol Affect Your Period?

 The Takeaway of the Connection Between Alcohol and Periods

 It’s essential to keep in mind that alcohol’s effect on the period depends on how much a woman drinks and how often.
-Even though one alcoholic beverage every once in a while won’t affect your period (unless you have a specific condition, heavy drinking will.
-If you consider yourself a social drinker, the line between casual binging and drinking can blur fast if not careful.
+Even though one alcoholic beverage every once in a while won’t affect your period (unless you have a specific condition), heavy drinking will.
+If you consider yourself a social drinker, the line between casual drinking and binging can get blurry fast if you’re not careful.

 Women who are unable to control their drinking or are addicted to alcohol increase the risk of irregular or stopped periods.
 Additionally, “Does alcohol affect your period” yes, but it can also heavily impact a woman’s liver and increase her risk of diabetes or heart disease.
 Heavy drinking can impact a woman’s body in more ways than one.
 The impact alcohol can leave on a woman’s life stretches as far as affecting immunity, fertility, and heart health.